How to Take Care of Suede Shoes

-Suede shoes, boots, and jackets are a big fashion yes.
-Keeping your suede in good shape?
-That’s where things get more complicated—wintry elements like rain, sleet, and snow aren’t particularly kind to suede items, and April showers just make things worse.
-That said, with a little bit of planning, and some extra attention, you don’t have to make fashion choices based on inclement weather.
+We all love a good pair of suede shoes and boots, or a suede jacket.
+But keeping your suede in good shape?
+That’s where things get complicated, especially in the winter and spring.
+Wintry elements like rain, sleet, and snow aren’t particularly kind to suede items, and April showers just make things worse.
+But, with a little bit of planning—and knowing exactly how to take care of suede—you can not only wear them year-round, but also keep them in mint condition.

-Here, our six tips to make sure you suede shoes and boots look as good as new.
+Follow these six tips to make sure your suede shoes and boots look as good as new.

-You wouldn’t hit the beach without sunscreen, and similarly you shouldn’t hit the streets in suede without properly protecting them first.
-Everywhere from drugstores to shoe repair stores carry protective sprays, and we’re big fans of Gear Aid ReviveX Nubuck Suede & Fabric Water Repellent ($8.25; available at Amazon), in particular.
-A thin application of a suede sealant will last for several months (yes, you do have to treat suede every couple months) and will help repel dirt, and stop stains before they start.
+You wouldn’t hit the beach without sunscreen, and, similarly, you shouldn’t hit the streets in suede without properly protecting them first.
+Everywhere from drugstores to shoe repair stores carry protective sprays, and we’re big fans of Gear Aid ReviveX Nubuck Suede & Fabric Water Repellent, in particular.
+A thin application of a suede sealant will last for several months (that’s right, you do have to treat suede every couple months) and will help repel dirt and stop stains before they start.
 A tip to keep in mind before actually spraying: We strongly recommend brushing with a suede brush before and after you spray it.

 If you spill liquid on your suede item, pat the area with a clean cloth or towel and then apply a layer of corn meal or talcum powder.
 Let it set overnight, and then brush the suede the following day with a suede brush to remove the dried powder.